praekeltfoundation/junebug/docs/getting-started.rst

 Getting started
 ===============

-This guides assumed you have already followed the `installation guide`_.
+This guides assumed you have already followed the :ref:`installation guide

-.. _installation guide: installation
+<installation>`.

 First you'll need to launch Junebug::